Transparent heart icon with white outline and + sign.

 Red flags apply to politics too

 John Piper thinks that deciding who you are going to vote for is a lot like picking out a potential spouse.
-In both cases you have to decide what will and will not disqualify a candidate.
+In both cases, you have to decide what will and will not disqualify a candidate.
 Or as he puts it: “not liking cats would not have disqualified a woman as my wife, but not liking people would.
 Drinking coffee would not, but drinking whiskey would.
 Kissing dogs wouldn’t, but kissing the mailman would.
 And so on.”

 The same holds true in politics.
 Before we vote we have to ask ourselves what issues matter enough to us to disqualify any candidate who holds a differing stand.
-For example, a candidate who wants to waste tax dollars on an Olympic bid might still get my support, but if he endorses the right to kill unborn children he isn’t getting my vote.
+To quote Piper again:

 Some Christians refuse to vote for pro-life candidates because they say that it is silly to vote based on just one issue.
 True enough: just because someone is pro-life doesn’t mean they will know what to do about foreign affairs, Indigenous treaties, or problems with unemployment and homelessness.
 A candidate’s stand on one issue, even if it is a stand against abortion, is never enough to qualify him for office.
 However, a candidate’s stand on just one issue can certainly be enough to disqualify him.
 Being able to make the trains run on time means nothing if the candidate also supports mass murder.